GoogleChrome/web.dev/src/site/content/en/blog/aem-with-workbox/index.md

 ## Conclusion

-Progressive Web Apps provide an app-like experience for your website, that uses the cross platform and open nature of the web, at a lower cost of development and maintenance, while providing control over distribution.
-This enhances engagement, retention, and most importantly drives higher conversion rates.
+Progressive Web Apps provide an app-like experience for your website, that uses the cross platform and open nature of the web at a lower cost of development and maintenance while providing control over distribution.
+This enhances engagement, retention, and most importantly, drives higher conversion rates.
 AEM in conjunction with Workbox makes it easy to enhance your existing site into a PWA with just configuration and no coding.

 ## References